 There are few preparation steps and precautions to take before installing cork flooring in a basement, regardless of the specific flooring material or installation method.

 - Follow the flooring warranty.
-Always check the manufacturer's recommendations for installing a material in a below-grade location before purchasing the flooring.
+Always check the manufacturer's recommendations for installing material in a below-grade location before purchasing the flooring.
 Some cork suppliers will not recommend its use in these environments, and it may void the warranty on the product.

 - Check the humidity.
-Test the humidity levels in the basement periodically over the course of a few days, especially during a particularly bad storm.
+Test the humidity levels in the basement periodically over a few days, especially during a particularly bad storm.
 If the average humidity is over 60 percent, you may have problems with the cork flooring expanding and contracting, causing issues with the floor tiles or planks popping up on you down the line.

 - Keep the basement dry.
 If you have any type of flooring or other finish materials in a basement, you should do everything you can to try to eliminate moisture and humidity from the environment.
 Make sure that the concrete slab is completely smooth and free of any cracks that can let moisture in.
 You should also check the ground around the outside of the house and ensure that the ground slopes away from the structure.
 If a basement is prone to flooding, it may already have a drain system or a sump pump to deal with excess water.
 If not, consider installing a system to help prevent or minimize future flooding.
 As for humidity, a dehumidifier can help reduce moisture on an as-needed basis.